oke-aditya/py_fresh/CONTRIBUTING.md

 ## Step 1: Forking and Installing py_fresh

 ​1.
-Fork the repo to your own github account. click the Fork button to create your own repo copy under your GitHub account.
+Fork the repo to your own github account.
+Click the Fork button to create your own repo copy under your GitHub account.
 Once forked, you're responsible for keeping your repo copy up-to-date with the upstream py_fresh repo.